×

 Entities that carry out the above-mentioned entities are required to file ES Notification.

-• What is Holding Company Business as per UAE ES Regulations?
+• What is Holding Company Business as per UAE Economic substance rules ?

 A UAE entity is considered engaged in a Holding Company Business if it: